 There are no public telephones in Hyde Park.

 Can I get back in to the event after I leave?

 There is no re-admission to the event.
 Once you have left the event you will not be able to get back in.

 Can I reserve a chair?

 It is not possible to reserve a chair.

-There is a 'Meeting Point' on the west side of the arena, and this is clearly visible once you are inside the event site.
+There is a 'Meeting Point' next to the main entrance within the arena, and this is clearly visible once you are inside the event site.

 Yes, drinking water is available.
 Bottled water and other soft drinks may also be purchased from the bars and catering units.

 Will there be a printed programme that I can buy at the event?